oilandsugar/ritual-dust/content/tree/_index.md

 +++
 title = "Tree"
-type = "tree"
-desc = "The tree structure of the website"
+subtitle = "The tree structure of the website" type = "tree" desc = "A branching tree representation of all the pages of this website"
 +++